 (i) The Applicant must provide a scope of work and narrative description of the work to be completed.
 The narrative should speak to all Off-Site Construction, Site Work, building components including finishes and equipment, and development amenities.
 The narrative should be in sufficient detail so that the reader can understand the work and it must generally be arranged consistent with the line- items on the SCR Supplement and must also be consistent with the Development Cost Schedule of the Application.

-(ii) The Underwriter will use cost data provided on the SCR Supplement as the basis for estimating Total Housing Development Costs.
+(ii) The Underwriter will use cost data provided on the SCR Supplement if adequately described and substantiated in the SCR report as the basis for estimating Total Housing Development Costs.

 (5) Contingency.
 Total contingency, including any soft cost contingency, will be limited to a maximum of 7% of Building Cost plus Site Work and Off-Site Construction for New Construction and Reconstruction Developments, and 10% of Building Cost plus Site Work and Off-Site Construction for Rehabilitation and Adaptive Reuse Developments.
 For Housing Tax Credit Developments, the percentage is applied to the sum of the eligible Building Cost, eligible Site Work costs and eligible Off-Site Construction costs in calculating the eligible contingency cost.